siglens/charts/README.md

 ## Installation

 1. **Prepare Configuration**:
    Begin by creating a `custom-values.yaml` file, where you'll provide your license key and other necessary configurations.
-Please look at the `values.yaml` file that is there at `charts/siglensent/values.yaml` for all the available config.
+Please look at this [sample `values.yaml` file](https://raw.githubusercontent.com/siglens/charts/main/charts/siglensent/values.yaml)  for all the available config.
 By default, the Helm chart installs in the `siglensent` namespace.
 If needed, you can change this in your `custom-values.yaml`, or manually create the namespace with the command:
    ```bash
    kubectl create namespace siglensent
    ```